Trainer Jets for Israel: From the Skyhawk, to the Master

 - IDF – IAF to switch to new instructional airplane

 - Israeli Air Force – McDonnell Douglas A-4 Skyhawk – Hebrew nickname: ‘Ayit’ (‘Eagle’).
-Note that the IAF site only works when viewed in Microsoft Internet Explorer.

 - IAI – A-4.
 Covers the maintenance program.